0livier/Blog/_posts/2014-01-18-create-a-simple-phar-command-line-project-based-on-symfony-components.md

 ---
 layout: post
 excerpt: This article shows how to bootstrap a non web based Symfony app.
+image: /images/old/4302504281_02be0d4878_b.jpg
 ---

 Most of us use Symfony as a PHP Web Development Framework, but its components can be used in non-web environments,